Dev-Lucid/Router/README.md

 In this configuration, you could add new classes (ex: App\View\Products and App\ControllerProducts) and routes will automatically work.
 Additionally, we've configured a view/controller named Authentication with some specific view / controller methods.

+## Useful Files
+I also included a couple useful files in the /useful folder:

+* apache\_mod\_rewrite.conf: an example of how to configure mod_rewrite for apache to work with this class.
+* php\_inbuilt\_server.php: an example of how to use php's inbuilt server with rewriting to work with this class

 ## What's wrong with other routers